KBNLresearch/pdfPolicyVeraPDF/blog/blog.md

 Supposing that the *PDF*s we want to analyze are in directory `~/myPdfs`, and that the *Schematron* rules that represent our policy are in the file `demo-policy.sch`, we can do a policy-based validation of all these files with one single command:

     verapdf -x --policyfile demo-policy.sch ~/myPdfs/* > myPdfsOut.xml

-The output file `myPdfsOut.xml` will then contain, for each *PDF*, an element with *PDF/A* validation output, an element with the features report, and an element with the policy report.
+Here the `-x` switch activates feature extraction.
+The output file `myPdfsOut.xml` contains, for each *PDF*, an element with *PDF/A* validation output, an element with the features report, and an element with the policy report.

 ## Analysis script

-In many cases the *VeraPDF* output is rather unwieldy.
+Typically the *VeraPDF* output is rather unwieldy.
 To facilitate things I wrote a [custom analysis script](https://github.com/KBNLresearch/pdfPolicyVeraPDF), which does the following things:

-1. Run *VeraPDF*
+1. It runs *VeraPDF*
-2. Create a trimmed-down version of the output file that only contains the policy report.
-Also, for each PDF, duplicate instances of failed (policy) checks are removed (e.g. if a check on font embedding fails for 10 different fonts, only one reference to the failed check is kept)
+2. It creates a [trimmed-down version of the output file](https://github.com/KBNLresearch/pdfPolicyVeraPDF/blob/master/examples/fonts_san.xml) that only contains the policy report.
+Also, for each PDF, it removes duplicate instances of failed (policy) checks (e.g. if a check on font embedding fails for 10 different fonts, only one reference to the failed check is kept)
-3. Create a comma-delimited summary file which lists for each PDF its path/name, followed by the description of each unique failed validation rule (taken from the *message* element in *VeraPDF*'s output).
+3. It creates a [comma-delimited summary file](https://github.com/KBNLresearch/pdfPolicyVeraPDF/blob/master/examples/fonts_summary.csv) which lists for each PDF its path/name, followed by the description of each unique failed validation rule (taken from the *message* element in *VeraPDF*'s output).

 ## Running the analysis

-Command-line for *fonts* files:
+For this analysis I ran the above script for both the *fonts* and *multimedia* files, using the following command line (here for the *fonts* files):

     ~/pdfPolicyVeraPDF/policyValidate.sh /home/johan/pdfAcrobatEngineering/fonts /home/johan/pdfPolicyVeraPDF/schemas/demo-policy.sch fonts

-Command-line for *multimedia* files:

-    ~/pdfPolicyVeraPDF/policyValidate.sh /home/johan/pdfAcrobatEngineering/multimedia /home/johan/pdfPolicyVeraPDF/schemas/demo-policy.sch multimedia

-## Fonts
+## Results, fonts category

-(Second column: text in *assert* element of Schematron file).
+The following table lists, for each *PDF* in the *fonts* category, the corresponding (unique) validation errors (taken from the summary CSV file).
+Note that the text strings in the right column correspond to text values in the *assert* elements of the policy file.

 |Test file|Failed assert(s)|
 |:--|:--|